plotly/plotly.py-docs/python/imshow.md

 ### Display single-channel 2D image as grayscale

-For a 2D image, `px.imshows` uses a colorscale to map scalar data to colors.
+For a 2D image, `px.imshow` uses a colorscale to map scalar data to colors.
 The default colorscale is `gray`, ie grayscale images.

 ```python
 import plotly.express as px